Essay4 May 2025

 There's a loneliness to this that I don't think gets acknowledged enough.
 Being the person in a room who wants to stay with a miss, who finds the variance genuinely interesting and wants to understand it rather than explain it away, while everyone else is visibly eager to move to the next slide.
 You can feel the room's patience thinning.
 You can see the CFO glancing at the clock.
 And you learn, over time, to read the room's tolerance for curiosity the way a comedian reads a crowd, and to ask one fewer question than you want to, and to save the real examination for later, alone, in a spreadsheet nobody asked for.

 Finance doesn't earn trust by blocking bad ideas.
-You can block bad ideas all day and the organization will simply route around you, which I've also seen happen and which is its own kind of instructive humiliation.
+You can block bad ideas all day and the organization will simply route around you, which I've also seen happen and tends to teach the lesson faster than the process ever did.
 Finance earns trust by helping the company see what happened clearly enough to choose what happens next with something approaching real understanding rather than sophisticated guessing.

 Cash keeps you in the game.
 A working feedback loop helps you learn how to play it.
 And the distance between those two things, between survival and understanding, between staying alive and actually getting better, is where the real work of corporate finance happens, in the space that "grow revenue, lower expenses" has never once illuminated.